opragel/customJSS/README.md

 customJSS
 =========

-DISCLAIMER: This script is provided as-is and we are not responsible for any issues that may occur while using the
+DISCLAIMER: This script is provided as-is... enjoy.
+As you might be able to tell by the code I am not a JS pro in any sense.

 Customizes the JAMF JSS web front-end with goal of improving interface appearance and usability.